ZacharyWK/Weather-Dash-ZK/README.md

 ## Design
 ![image](./img/image.png)

 UI was kept simple, and displays the requested data.
+Previous searches are stored under the History menu in the top right corner of the page, menu can be hidden and unhidden.

 ---
 ## Given Criteria